Explore the Fair

 Whether you are an experienced farmer or gardener looking for insight on a specific topic, a new farmer with questions about business or access to land, or a homesteader looking to diversify your operation, our presenters are ready to share a wealth of agricultural experience and knowledge.

-Ride your bike to Common Ground, have the volunteer bike valet park it for you, and get $2 off admission to the Fair.
+Ride your bike to Common Ground, have the volunteer bike valet park it for you, and receive a treat for your pedal power.
 This area is also a great place to learn about bike maintenance, Maine bike laws, and how to advocate for safe roads for cycling in your community.
 Enjoy our People-powered Bike Parade at 10 a.m. and 2 p.m. each day of the Fair.
 Check the schedule of events for talks and forum topics relating to bikes.

 “Strike while the iron is hot!”
 At the Blacksmith Shop, skilled smiths use a coal-fired forge to heat steel red hot, then shape it with hammers into farm implements, tools, kitchen utensils, hardware (hinges and latches for doors) and other goods.